 One missing feature would be a cash-flow forecast; however as I only have three investments right now I can live without it 🙂

-My CrowdEstate portfolio is very new so it’s way too early for me to display any performance.
+My CrowdEstate portfolio is rather recent so it’s way too early for me to display any performance.
 These are rather long-term investments : my shortest investment has a 7 months duration, while the longest is 38 months.

-Only one project I invested in pays interests monthly.
-It’s a rather classical financing deal instead of a real-estate investment, so it’s not representative of most CrowdEstate’s projects.
+Several projects I invested in pay interests monthly.
+They’re rather classical financing deals instead of a real-estate investment, so they’re not representative of most CrowdEstate’s projects.
 Until now, apart from a slightly late payment, there’s been nothing to report.
 One of them was exited successfully, and with a higher return than expected.

 Crowdestate recently introduced an optional 2-step identifications using Google Authenticator.
-If activated, it will be used for sign-in, as well as to digitally sign loan agreements.
+If you activate it, it will be used for sign-in, as well as to digitally sign loan agreements.
 I find this extra layer of security extremely welcome and hope more financial institutions will integrate it !